1A3Dev/LC-BetterVehicleControls/README.md

 The mod has some configuration options including:

 - Toggle for whether the gear automatically switches between drive & reverse when pressing the forward/backwards buttons.
+- Toggle for whether the gear automatically switches to drive/reverse from parked.
+- Toggle for whether the gear automatically switches to parked when the key is taken from the ignition.
-- Toggle for whether pulling the key out automatically puts the vehicle into parked.
+- Toggle for whether the wheel should automatically re-center when the left/right buttons aren't pressed.

 ### Support